Freebet98/5801-SP2024/Project2/README.md

-# repo-Team2
-We are using out 1 time extension for this portion of the project (Unit Testing and Implementation) (Derrick Dischinger, Bethany Freeman, and Rock Zgutowicz)

 ---Instructions to Run Program Through Terminal---
 1. Open the repo-Team2 directory
-2. Navigate to the java folder, this is located within repo-Team2/Project1/src/main
+2. Navigate to the java folder, this is located within repo-Team2/Project2/src/main
 3. Compile the main class with the command javac Main.java
 4. Use the command cd ../../../.. to get back to the repo-Team2 directory base folder
 5. run the command java -classpath Project1/src/main/java Main fileName.csv